grahamjantz/monopoly-money-v2.1/README.md

 Please see below for more detailed instructions.

-### `Go`
+### `PASS GO`
 This is the Pass Go, Collect $200 button.
-Simply press the button for the player that just passed go and they will collect their $200!
+Simply press the button and you will collect your $200!

+### `BONUS`
+This is used for landing on Community Chest or Chance and receiving a bonus payout.
+Press 'BONUS' and enter the amount and this will be added to your bank and net worth.

 ### `Tax`
-This button is used when players land on the income tax block or have to pay money to the center of the board.
-Simply hit this button and enter the amount to be paid and the Free Parking pot will increase by that amount.
+This button is used when landing on the income tax block or paying money to the center of the board.
+Simply hit this button and enter the amount to be paid and the amount will be taken out of your bank and the Free Parking pot will increase by that amount.

 ### `Free Parking Pay Out`
-When a player lands on the Free Parking tile, press the 'Pay Out' button under the Free Parking pot and select the player to receive the pot.
-This player's bank account will increase by the amount in the pot and the pot will be reset to $0.
+If you land on the Free Parking tile, press the 'CLAIM' button under the Free Parking pot and you will receive the pot.
+Your bank account will increase by the amount in the pot and the pot will be reset to $0.

 ### `Rent`
-This button is used to pay rent when players land on property owned by other players.
+This button is used to pay rent when you land on property owned by other players.
 First click the rent button, then select which player will be collecting rent, enter the amount and hit done!
-The renter will pay the owner the corresponding amount!
+The amount will be taken out of your bank account and the owner will be paid the corresponding amount!

 ### `Buy`
-This is for players to buy property, as well as houses/hotels.
-Should a player wish to purchase property that they have landed on, press this button, enter the purchase amount and the money will be taken out of their bank and moved into their Property Value.
+This is used to buy property, as well as houses/hotels.
+Should you wish to purchase property that you have landed on, press this button, enter the purchase amount and the money will be taken out of your bank and moved into your Property Value.
 The same will happen when purchasing houses or hotels.

 Players' Property Value field tracks the total amount that players invest in property.

 ### `Sell`
-This button is for selling property or houses/hotels that players have purchased.
-If players have not purchased any property they will not be allowed to sell, as there is nothing to sell!
+This button is for selling property or houses/hotels that you have purchased.
+If you have not purchased any property you will not be allowed to sell, as there is nothing to sell!
 When entering an amount it is crucial to input the mortgage price of the property, not the purchase price.

 When selling property it is important to keep in mind that players only get 1/2 the amount of the property's purchase price.
 Therefore when selling property, the following occurs: